 Loot-bag ideas: balls, snazzy athletic socks, reusable water bottles

-When you add up the cups, the plates, the activities, the favours, the time spent organizing, shopping, cooking, and cleaning up… Sometimes outsourcing it all is worth it!
+When you add up the cups, the plates, the activities, the favours, the time spent organizing, shopping, cooking, and cleaning up, outsourcing your party can be so worth it!
 Do something special like a gymnastics, trampoline, or circus skills party.

 Decorate-your-own leotards, or tie-dye them for take-home loot bag alternatives.